Univ-Wyo-Education/S20-2150/Lectures/Lect-17/Lect-17.md

 # Lecture 17 - An example Fetch Execute Machine

+2 billion PCs with GUI interfaces.

+3.5 billion smart phones (requiring embedded programming)

+31 billion IoT devices.
+82% run Linux (Linux or RTOS Linux).
+73% have a command line.

+"Pull back the curtain, and let the world see..."

 This is an interpreter that we are all going to use some in the class.
 This is the real beginning of us looking at "system" software.